AmajesticBob/Capstone/SUPABASE_SETUP.md

 TO authenticated
 WITH CHECK (bucket_id = 'item-images' AND auth.uid()::text = (storage.foldername(name))[1]);

--- Policy: Anyone can view images
+-- Policy: Users can view their own images
-CREATE POLICY "Anyone can view images"
+-- This policy checks if the user's ID matches the first folder in the file path CREATE POLICY "Users can view their own images"
 ON storage.objects FOR SELECT
-TO public
+TO authenticated
-USING (bucket_id = 'item-images');
+USING (
+  bucket_id = 'item-images' AND
+  auth.uid()::text = (storage.foldername(name))[1]
+);

 -- Policy: Users can update their own images
 CREATE POLICY "Users can update own images"